 Reimbursable costs are limited to what was agreed upon between the two member jurisdictions.
 These costs reflect what is eligible as emergency costs under state and federal disaster assistance programs; reimbursements are covered under RCW 38.56.070.
-Reimbursements are for actual expenses incurred in rendering assistance pursuant to the actual agreement to provide assistance.
+Reimbursements are for actual expenses incurred in rendering assistance pursuant to the actual agreement to aid.
+Local laws or administrative codes vary within jurisdictions across the state; consult your local legal representative on any limitations to reimbursement requirements.
+Some situations faced during fiscal constraints may provide an opportunity for responding jurisdictions to offer support and receive reimbursement costs in the form of training received for the deploying personnel.